 “The Istanbul Protocol is an important instrument in the fight against torture – the effective investigation and documentation of torture helps to expose the problem of torture and to bring those responsible to account.
 The Principles contained in the Protocol reflect important international standards on the rights of torture survivors and States’ obligations to refrain from and prevent torture.”

 The Istanbul Protocol contains sections on international anti-torture standards, relevant ethical codes (including ethics of lawyers and health professionals), the legal investigation of torture, general considerations for interviews, physical evidence of torture, and psychological evidence of torture.
+The updated version also contains a section on the role of health professionals in documenting torture and ill-treatment in non-detention contexts, and a section providing guidance to States and civil society on how to effectively implement the Protocol and its Principles.
 It also contains practical annexes which can be used by practitioners in their work.

 An investigation into torture may be wide-ranging, comprising of evidence such as witness statements from alleged victims, alleged perpetrators and other witnesses; physical evidence, such as instruments that could be used in torture, fingerprints, biological forensic materials, photographs, or drawings; site visitation; digital evidence, such as electronic health records, CCTV, social media; and medical/psychological evidence.

-REDRESS is working with other prominent anti-torture NGOs and UN experts to update the Istanbul Protocol.
-The forthcoming new edition of the Protocol will incorporate over 20 years of lessons learned and best practices as well as advancements in law, medicine, and science.
+REDRESS has worked with other prominent anti-torture NGOs and UN experts to update the Istanbul Protocol.
+This new edition of the Protocol incorporates over 20 years of lessons learned and best practices as well as advancements in law, medicine, and science.